HOOVER ELEMENTARY

 BAMO and SWA were inspired by the oak groves that once covered Oakland.
 Mighty oak trees form the basis of the design, with rainbows and streams around.
 Large leaves emblazon the main school building, fostering a sense of pride over the playground and neighborhood.

 Students were asked to vote for their preferred color palette: LOVE PROUD, with colors that express strength and joy, or KIND SAFE, with colors that express caring and security.
-It was a close vote, but in the end, KIND SAFE was the winning scheme.
-Students said it made them feel wonderful and cheerful, relaxed and safe, calm and comfortable.
+It was a close vote, but KIND SAFE was the winning scheme.
+Students said it made them feel wonderful & cheerful, relaxed & safe, calm & comfortable.
 One student saw the ocean in this scheme, while another saw Candy Land.

 Our embrace of color seems to fade as we grow older.
 It is unwise to dismiss the power of color, as the students reminded us when they said, “This makes me feel not lonely,” “This makes me believe in myself,” and “This makes me want to do good.